-Additionally, the GDS (or NetCDF) files and SNP and scan annotation can be linked through the GenotypeData and IntensityData classes, which have slots for a GenotypeReader (or IntensityReader) object, a SnpAnnotationDataFrame object, and a ScanAnnotationDataFrame object.
-When an object of one of these classes is created, it performs checks to ensure that the annotation matches the data stored in the data file and all required information is present.
+In the GWASTools package, access to the NetCDF files is provided by the NcdfGenotypeR-eader and NcdfIntensityReader classes.
+These classes are built on top of the ncdf package and provide access to a standard set of variables defined for GWAS data.
+Additionally, the NetCDF files and SNP and scan annotation can be linked through the GenotypeData and IntensityData classes, which have slots for a NcdfGenotypeReader (or NcdfIntensityReader) object, a SnpAnnotationDataFrame object, and a ScanAnnotationDataFrame object.
+When an object of one of these classes is created, it performs checks to ensure that the annotation matches the data stored in the NetCDF file and all required information is present.
 The majority of the functions in the GWASTools package take GenotypeData or IntensityData objects as arguments.